webfactor/ionic-scrollable-list/README.md

 ```typescript
 color?: string
 ```
+Default: 'light'.
 Background color for the items.
 Use colors defined in _variables.scss_ file.

 ```typescript
 colorClicked?: string
 ```
+Default: 'light'.
 Background color of the currently selected item.
 Use colors defined in _variables.scss_ file.

 ```typescript
 iconColor?: string
 ```
+Default: 'light'.
 Background color for the icons in the chip display.
 Use colors defined in _variables.scss_ file.

 ```typescript
 iconColorClicked?: string
 ```
+Default: 'light'.
 Background color of the selected item's icon in the chip display.
 Use colors defined in _variables.scss_ file.

 ```typescript
 (itemClick)